TheRyanVaughan/college-fantasy/README.md

 Raf = ❓

 # Running
-To run the server, enter the server directory and run <b>node index.js</b>.
+To run the server, run the class located at server/src/main/java/databases/college/fantsay/FantasyApplication.java